Common Early Signs of Osteoporosis

 What are the first symptoms of osteoporosis?

-Early symptoms include back pain, loss of height, stooped posture, and increased risk of fractures.
+Early symptoms include back pain, loss of height, stooped posture, and an increased risk of fractures.

 Can osteoporosis develop without symptoms?